luo3house/flutter_tailstyle/README.md

 ## The case not suggested to use TailStyle

-It is not suggested to use TailStyle to replace Constant widgets.
+Not suggested to use TailStyle to replace constant widgets.

 ```dart
 const Text(